 Your donation this year means a great deal to me and to other people you know in our community and throughout the nation.
 We've all been impacted in some way of another and I ask that you join me as we work together to improve heart health and lessen the impacts of heart disease and stroke.
 I'd also like you to consider joining in this year's walk with your own team or simply join mine with a donation!
 Call me at 256-503-0498 to discuss options.

-AHA has helped developed advance healthcare protocols, techniques and procedures that were used for my surgery and gave Tim Knox a chance.
+AHA has helped developed advance healthcare protocols, techniques and procedures that were used for my surgery.
 Our community has also benefitted from the increased number of AED's, new CPR procedures, Education and Stroke identification protocol.

 Your donation will fund groundbreaking research that literally keeps hearts beating and helps people have longer, healthier lives.